qeftser/408-5.2-bsu/README.md

 to users who can already see the table.

 ### Other Considerations?

-Can you list two more ideas for improvements that would make the website more accessible?

 One thing that bothers me about this site is how small the text is.
 I was kind of having a hard time with it if I didn't focus, so I increased the size a good amount until it